AbhishekPimple/DistributedFileSharing/README.md

   For Server:

-    DISPLAY : Displays IP address and port number of running client
+    DISPLAY : Displays IP address and port number of running server

     LIST : Displays list of connected servers with Connection ID, HOSTNAME, IP ADDRESS and PORT